 9. Mobile Wallets

-As mobile devices evolve, the way people use them changes as well.
-Mobile wallets like Google Pay, Apple Pay and Samsung Pay are a trend in 2020.
-While the rate of mobile wallet penetration in mobile apps still has room for improvement, more apps have wallet integration as a standard feature for transaction processing in 2020.
+As mobile devices evolve, the way, people use them changes as well.
+Mobile wallets like Google Pay, Apple Pay, and Samsung Pay are a trend in 2022.
+While the rate of mobile wallet penetration in mobile apps still has room for improvement, more apps have wallet integration as a standard feature for transaction processing in 2022.

 10. Beacon Technology

-A broad range of industries have embraced beacon technology, from hospitality to healthcare and retail.
+A broad range of industries has embraced beacon technology, from hospitality to healthcare and retail.
 The functionality that beacon technology adds to virtually any mobile app is too significant to ignore.

-Beacons have made significant advancements since their first integration into mobile apps in 2013, with a 59.8% compound annual growth rate.
+Since their first integration into mobile apps in 2013, Beacons have made significant advancements with a 59.8% compound annual growth rate.
 Arguably, the main benefit of integrating beacon technology in mobile apps is proximity marketing.
 For instance, by using beacons, retailers can track customer behavior in their stores, e.g., the specific aisles where users spend the most time.

-With the increasing dependability on mobile apps, we cannot help but ask ourselves some questions, like what the most installed app in 2020 is, or how much time does the average user spend on apps.
+With the increasing dependability on mobile apps, we cannot help but ask ourselves some questions, like the most installed app in 2022, or how much time the average user spends on apps.
 Below are some statistics that will shed light on these questions and more.